Do I need Cartiva Surgery?

 Unfortunately not everyone with arthritis in the big toe joint (1st MPJ) is a candidate for Cartiva surgery.
 During your consultation, Dr Kim will assess your big toe joint and discuss what treatment options are available.
 If you are not a candidate for Cartiva surgery, Dr Kim will still offer alternative treatment option.

 What is Cartiva Surgery?

 Cartiva surgery is a synthetic cartilage implant.
 It’s designed to replace your damaged cartilage.
 The new implant consists of durable, biocompatible and slippery organic polymer that has the same functionalities to natural cartilage.

-Cartiva implant surgery doesn’t carry the risk of bacterial or viral infection.
-It’s designed to withstand loading and reduce any chances of systematic irritation.
+Cartiva implant is designed to withstand loading and reduce any chances of systematic irritation.